 Information for professionals - homelessness prevention

 Active Inclusion Newcastle is a partnership approach developed as part of the Newcastle City Council 2013-16 budget setting process.
 It responds to the growth in demand for financial inclusion and homelessness prevention information, advice and support when resources and certainty are reducing; the transition residents and organisations need to make to a reduced welfare state; the scale of poverty and disadvantage many Newcastle residents face; and the need to change our culture, to promote preventative and partnership response.
 Active Inclusion Newcastle is guided by our local politicians’ values of fairness, inclusion and social justice and contributes to Newcastle City Council’s priorities of employment, education and skills, and housing.
 We do this by providing a framework to improve the coordination and consistency of information, advice and support, helping partners to increase residents' financial inclusion and to prevent homelessness.
-For more information, see our Active Inclusion Newcastle briefing note (pdf, 174kb).
+In 2020, as a result of this work, we were awarded a World Habitat gold award

-This page includes information resources to support our collective work to prevent homelessness.
-For resources which support our work to increase residents' financial inclusion, visit our Welfare rights and money advice information for professionals and volunteers page.
+This page includes information resources to support our collective work to prevent homelessness, for resources which support our work to increase residents' financial inclusion, visit our Financial inclusion information for professionals and volunteers page.

 Ways to get involved

-If you are interested in any of the groups in the Active Inclusion Newcastle partnership arrangements, contact the Active Inclusion Newcastle Unit (firstname.lastname@example.org) and you can find more information about our quarterly Homelessness Prevention Forum meetings here
+If you are interested in any of the groups in the Active Inclusion Newcastle partnership arrangements, email the Active Inclusion Newcastle Unit on firstname.lastname@example.org .You can find more information about our quarterly Homelessness Prevention Forum meetings here .